melitus/smart-city/README.md

 - Tried using in-memory storage mechanism but data got flushed when the app restarts.
 Because of that , I have to switch to MongoDB to maintain the data for the insights generated.
 - Had challenges with floating-point precision issues as a result of direct comparison of latitude and longitude values.
 This was solved with proximity checks with Haversine formula.
 - Also faced issues with timestamp exact equality matching which fails if there is a slight difference.
 It was also solved with  time tolerance +- values
+- I faced challenges with residual data in state variables was causing incorrect or duplicate processing in the kafka consumer listeners registration.
+The state variables (currentVanData, currentBusData, currentPassengerData, currentWeatherData, and averagePassengers) were being reused inadvertently when new data arrived, as they were not cleared after processing.
+I have to set them to null after the require operations is completed.

 ## Systems improvement suggestions:
 - I will suggest horizontal scaling of the kafka cluster for high throughput even during data spikes